Healthdirect Free Australian health advice you can count on.

 • certain sexual encounters

-You can donate plasma straight away after getting a tattoo if it was done in a licensed tattoo parlour in Australia.
-But you’ll need to wait 4 months to give blood or platelets.
+You can donate plasma straight after getting a tattoo if it was done in a licensed tattoo parlour in Australia.
+You will need to wait 7 days to give blood or platelets.
 This includes cosmetic tattoos.

 What is the blood donation process?